 Rigatoni pasta is larger than penne pasta and not cut on a diagonal.
 The pasta noodles are larger and slightly curved in a tube shape.
-I love using rigatoni pasta for this recipe because the noodles are hearty and they hold the meaty sauce well.
+I love using rigatoni for this recipe because the noodles are hearty and they hold the meaty sauce well.
 If you don’t have rigatoni, you can use penne or ziti.

 How to Make Rigatoni with Sausage

-- To boil rigatoni pasta, bring a large pot of water to a rolling boil, add generously salt the water.
+- To boil the pasta, bring a large pot of water to a rolling boil, add generously salt the water.
 Add the rigatoni and stir gently.
 Return to a boil and cook until al dente, about 12 to 14 minutes.
 Drain.

 - While the rigatoni is cooking, make the sauce.
 Make sure you use a large sauce pan that will hold the sauce and pasta.